 Instant Pot Baked Ziti

 - Classic Baked Ziti

+This Instant Pot Baked Ziti recipe is a lifesaver for busy weeknights.
+It’s an easy, cheesy delight that the whole family will love!
 The printable recipe card is below, make sure to save it because it’s a good one.
-Enjoy friends!
+Enjoy friends! 🙂

+Instant Pot Baked Ziti